 Except, that is, for the magic.
 For, as in most of McKinley’s worlds, magic is quite active.
 In the world of ‘CHALICE’ it appears to be based upon the elements, it also seems to be interwoven with the basic cosmos, and more or less constitutes the people’s religion — although “religion” does not feel like a perfect analog for the position that it holds.
 There are priesthoods, however.
 Elemental Priesthoods of Earth, and Air and Fire, all of whom live separate from the land’s people until they reach the final level of their training and may safely move among humans again, although by that time they themselves will no longer be human.
 And by the time a priest of Earth, Air, or Fire reaches the 3rd level of his training, he is already no longer truly human.
 Nor is he fit to live, or even to go about in the normal world among normal humans.

 Water, on the other hand, appears to be represented, and locally administered within each demesne by the holder of the office of Chalice, which although it is never overtly stated as such, is effectively also a priesthood, and not a minor one, although, unlike the others, it does not have levels, and its holders do not relinquish their humanity.
+(One belatedly wonders whether this might have anything to do with the fact that the human body is some 92% composed of water.)
 In addition, all Chalices are bound within their demesne for life, move among the people of it and tend the land, and the people, and oversee the Master’s councils, and his works.
 All Chalices hold their office “in” a fluid for which they have a strong affinity.
 Most typically this will be water.
 Not necessarily always, however.
 Although that is the most common expression of the office.

 Mirasol, the orphaned only child of a woodsman and a bee-keeper, holds her office in honey.
 She is the first Chalice ever to do so and therefore must by her own untrained efforts adapt the traditional rituals to fit, which makes her work all the more difficult.
 Nor is there anyone to assist or train her, for the long-serving Chalice of the former Master's father had died in the fullness of age and her apprentice, Marisol’s predecessor, was quite young and had died tragically, and unexpectedly.